mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 - **Ansible**: A tool used for provisioning software repeatedly and idempotently via the use of playbooks that make use of reusable roles.
 These roles leverage modules that are executed on a virtual machine or bare-metal host via an ssh client.
 The main role of Ansible is to bootstrap the hosts used by the infrastructure with the prerequisites needed to run Kubernetes and initialise ArgoCD.
 - **Terraform/Terragrunt**: This tool is used to provision resources via CRUD API calls.
 These resources range from the creation of network resources, whole K8s clusters, managed databases or the creation of an OIDC application in an identity management solution, and so on.
 - **Helm**: A package management tool used to render K8s charts, which are groups of Kubernetes templates.
-- **Kustomize**: A tool used to manipulate and render K8s templates, including Helm charts. <!-- QUESTION: Is this still in use? -->
+- **Kustomize**: A tool used to manipulate and render K8s templates, including Helm charts.
 - **ArgoCD**: A tool used to deploy artifacts that are rendered via Helm and/or Kustomize to a K8s cluster and maintain the deployed state against a source of truth for the cluster, which is generated from multiple tagged git repositories in concert with environment-specific configuration values that are injected using custom ArgoCD plugins.

 <!-- ### PLACEHOLDER: Target infrastructure